 You can edit these files in a text editor, but it is easier and safer to use the browser-based Configuration Editor.

-The first 4 entries are interfaces to different sections of unimod.xml.
+The first three entries are interfaces to different sections of the pair of unimod files, master.xml and usermod.xml.